Environmental Science Minor

-The environmental biology minor requires BIO 320 (field ecology with its lab), at least one diversity class with its lab, and four additional upper-level biology classes, at least two of which must include the associated laboratory.
-Students may choose from the following classes:
+The environmental science minor requires BIO 320 (field ecology with its lab), BIO 360 (Environmental Health), at least one physical science course and its lab, and three additional upper-level classes, at least one of which must include the associated laboratory.

 |BIO 322||Conservation Biology||3|

 |BIO 377||Freshwater Biology||4|

 |EVST 235||Environmental Policy||3|

 |SOC 315||Geographical Information Systems (GIS) for the Social Sciences||3|